ShauryaDevPathak/Self-RAG-Chatbot/README.md

 - **Advanced Retrieval Mechanism:** Uses vector-based storage and semantic retrieval for precise information retrieval.
 - **Document Parsing and Chunking:** Processes large documents into manageable chunks for efficient response generation.

-This chatbot represents a robust, privacy-focused solution for secure and intelligent conversational AI.
+This chatbot represents a privacy-focused solution for secure and intelligent conversational AI.